-To support both parents and teachers in the new home-based learning environment, we’re adapting our free ready-to-use lesson plans for grades one to 10.
-They will be gradually added to our site over the coming weeks for a total of 32 lessons by May 11.
+To support both parents and teachers in the new home-based, remote learning environment we’ve adapted our free ready-to-use lesson plans for grades one to 12.

 Ready to get started?

 Energy is Awesome!

 Energy Champions is presented by FortisBC and the BC Lions to get kids excited about saving energy and share the importance of environmental responsibility.
 Each year, BC Lions football players are now able to huddle remotely with elementary school grades K-7 throughout the province for an interactive presentation that shows students how they can be an Energy Champion too.